-Recommended prior knowledge : Admission requirements: neering, in programming languages minar.
-Additionally, basic knowledge none Frequency: every semester Recommended semester: Minimal Duration of the Module: 1 Semester
+Recommended prior knowledge: Admission requirements: Basic knowledge in software engineering, in programming languages and in the subject matter of the seminar.
+Additionally, basic knowledge of scientific methods is expected. none Frequency: every semester Recommended semester: Minimal Duration of the Module: 1 Semester